JoshBradshaw/joshbradshaw.github.io/_posts/2015-05-20-hardware-hacking.markdown

 ## Power Supplies

 Budget power supplies do not perform as well as the high quality units that we have in the SYDE lab.
+Assuming that you have a relatively low budget, you will probably want to go with one of the following options:

-1. Switch mode power supplies, like the ones that you use to power your phone and laptop.
-Switch mode supplies have noisy voltage outputs.
-If not filtered out, this output voltage noise can disrupt your analog circuitry.
+1. Switch mode power supplies, like the ones that used to power laptops and cellphone chargers.
+Switch mode supplies have relatively noisy voltage outputs, which can propagate through your analog circuitry and disrupt your sensor readings.
 If you're using switch mode supplies, use [bypass capacitors](http://www.seattlerobotics.org/encoder/jun97/basics.html) and [voltage regulators](https://www.sparkfun.com/products/107) to reduce power supply noise.
 2. Batteries are nearly ideal voltage sources, with the obvious drawback that they run dead.
-Before choosing a battery solution, you need to carefully consider the power consumption of your circuit (the simplest way is to power it up, measure the current it draws and use P=VI).
-Also, look at the data-sheets of your components to see whether or not they will continue to work when the battery voltage eventually drops.
+Before choosing a battery solution, you need to carefully consider the power consumption of your circuit (the simplest to check is to power it up, measure the current it draws and use P=VI).
+Also, look at the datasheets of your components to see whether or not they will continue to work when the battery voltage eventually drops.

 ## Enclosures